Karen J Williams, MA, MSc, MBACP, UKCP Reg

-Karen is a qualified and experienced counsellor and psychotherapist, a graduate of the Centre for Counselling and Psychotherapy Education in London.
-CCPE is the largest training centre for transpersonal and integrative psychotherapy in the UK and is a member organisation of the British Association for Counselling and Psychotherapy (BACP) and the United Kingdom Council for Psychotherapy (UKCP).
-BACP and UKCP are the professional associations which accredit various trainings offered by CCPE.
+Karen is an experienced counsellor and psychotherapist, EMDR therapist and trauma specialist, seeing clients in London W2 (Paddington), and London SW1 (Victoria).
+She is a graduate of the Centre for Counselling and Psychotherapy Education in London.
 Karen is a member of BACP, a registered member of UKCP, and a member of the EMDR Association UK & Ireland.
 She abides by the codes of conduct and ethical practice of these associations.

 Relational and Holistic Approach To Working With Clients

-All my work is grounded in the Rogerian core conditions of congruence or genuineness of the therapist, unconditional positive regard for the client, and empathic understanding.
-I am strongly influenced by psychodynamics and Jungian ideas, but work cognitively or with the unconscious as appropriate.
-I understand that an individual is influenced and affected by the many groups that they are part of - family, friends, work colleagues, cultural, and so on.
+All my work is grounded in the person-centred approach, which respects the client's own experience of how things are for them.
+I'm strongly influenced by psychodynamics and Jungian ideas, but work cognitively or with the unconscious as appropriate.
+As a trauma specialist, I also bring into the work an awareness of the many ways that highly stressful or traumatic events and situations can affect people, including the profound effects that a lack of love and attention in childhood can have.
+I understand that an individual is influenced and affected by the many groups that they are part of - family, friends, work colleagues, cultural, and more.

 Regularity of sessions is important as this facilitates the process of psychotherapy.
-Usually, sessions are once weekly, on the same day and at the same time each week.
-It is possible to have more than one session a week when clinically indicated, either temporarily or as a regular arrangement.
+Usually, sessions are once weekly, on the same day and at the same time each week, although there may be some flexibility when possible to accommodate work and other commitments.
+It is also possible to have more than one session a week, either temporarily or as a regular arrangement.

 Training, qualifications & experience